TedHusted/awake/awake.md

 Carla sighs.
 “No good will come of this, but sure — and you have to explain it to Marquez afterwards.”

-“Better to ask forgiveness …”
+“Better to ask for forgiveness …”

 ###